gmichaels4444-bit/Bi623_Lab_Notebook/Bi623_Project1_Lab_Notebook.md

 -Only slightly longer than original file, which makes sense given the relatively small sizes of the added files and hopefully overlap with regions noted in other steps.

 Part 4:
-Downloaded files to desktop for plotting
+Downloaded multiinter input files to desktop for plotting

+For GWAS data, manually edited start and stop sites to make lengths 10 to make them show up on the plot.

+Plotting:
+library(BiocManager)
+library(plotgardener)
+library(plyranges)
+library(grid)